petermsiegel/f-string-apl/README.md

 - **Text** fields, supporting multiline Unicode text within each field, with the sequence `` `◇ `` (**backtick** + **statement separator**) generating a newline, <small>`⎕UCS 13`</small>;

-- **Code** fields, allowing users to evaluate and display APL arrays of any dimensionality, depth and type in the user environment, arrays passed as **∆F** arguments, as well as arbitrary APL expressions based on full multi-statement dfn logic.Each **Code** field must return a value, simple or otherwise, which will be catenated with other fields and returned from **∆F**;
+- **Code** fields, allowing users to evaluate and display APL arrays of any dimensionality, depth and type in the user environment, arrays passed as **∆F** arguments, as well as arbitrary APL expressions based on full multi-statement dfn logic.
+Each **Code** field must return a value, simple or otherwise, which will be catenated with other fields and returned from **∆F**;

   **Code** fields also provide a number of concise, convenient extensions, such as: